avera1988/Comparative_genomics/README.md

   -External dependencies

-  enveomics/aai.rb (https://github.com/lmrodriguezr/enveomics) For AAI pair-wise comparisson.
+  enveomics/aai.rb (https://github.com/lmrodriguezr/enveomics) For AAI pairwise comparisson.

  -For obtaining single copy orthologous you can use the following bash script.